 Is Innovator Visa Tier 1?

-What Is The Tier 1 Innovator Visa?
 The UK’s Tier 1 Innovator visa is a popular route for entrepreneurs and innovators who wish to start a business in the UK.
-The visa is designed to attract individuals with innovative business ideas and provides them with the...
+The visa is designed to attract individuals with innovative business ideas and provides them with the opportunity to establish their business in...